amir73il/linux/Documentation/filesystems/overlayfs.rst

 found lower directory does not match the stored origin, that directory will not be merged with the upper directory.

+Changes to the underlying filesystems while part of a mounted overlay are allowed in the special case of an "overlay snapshot" mount.
+When providing the mount option "watch" or replacing the mount option "lowerdir=" with "watchdir=", the resulting mount is a read-only overlay that acts as a "persistent change tracking snapshot" of a single lower tree.

+Any attempt to change the lower tree while overlay snapshot is mounted, will copy the lower object's ancestry to overlay upper tree before the change.
+Before creating a new lower object, if the overlay snapshot has no entry in the upper tree, a whiteout will be created in the upper tree.
+The "trusted.overlay.origin" extended attribute in overlay snapshot upper directories can be used to detect the case where a lower directory is deleted and then re-created.

 NFS export